 - Cold steel surgery – this is the most common method, where a surgical blade is used to cut the tonsils out.
 Bleeding is controlled by applying pressure or the blood vessels may be sealed using heat generated by diathermy.

 - Diathermy – a diathermy probe is used to destroy the tissue around the tonsils and to remove the tonsils.
 At the same time, the heat seals the blood vessels to stop any bleeding.

-After surgery it's likely you'll experience some pain at the site of the operation.
+After surgery, it's likely you'll experience some pain at the site of the operation.
 This can last for up to a week.
-Painkillers can help relieve the pain.
+Painkillers can help to relieve the pain.

 Children who have had a tonsillectomy should be kept off school for two weeks.
 This is to reduce their risk of picking up an infection from another child that will make them feel more uncomfortable.

 Swallowing will probably be difficult after having a tonsillectomy.
-However, it's important to eat solid foods because it will help your throat to heal more quickly.
-Drink plenty of fluids but avoid acidic drinks, such as orange juice, because they will sting.
+However, it's important to eat solid foods, because it will help your throat to heal more quickly.
+Drink plenty of fluids, but avoid acidic drinks, such as orange juice, because they'll sting.